hyeniworld/HyeniMC/README_EN.md

 For releases, GitHub Secrets configuration is required:

 1. **GitHub Repository → Settings → Secrets and variables → Actions**
-2. Add the following Secret:
+2. Add the following Secrets:
+   - `HYENIMC_WORKER_URL`: Your Cloudflare Worker URL
    - `AZURE_CLIENT_ID`: Microsoft OAuth Client ID from Azure Portal

 For more details, refer to the [Version Management Guide](docs/deployment/VERSION_MANAGEMENT.md).